 Oracle provides several Web application, servlet, and JSP examples with this release of WebLogic Server.
 Oracle recommends that you run these Web application examples before developing your own Web applications.

-New and Changed Features In This Release
+1.5 New and Changed Features In This Release

-For a comprehensive listing of the new WebLogic Server features introduced in this release, see "What's New in WebLogic Server" in Release Notes.
+For a comprehensive listing of the new WebLogic Server features introduced in this release, see What's New in Oracle WebLogic Server.